-Be aware that both propmat_clearskyAddParticles and the scattering methods use scat_data_array to store the particle single scattering data.
+Be aware that both propmat_clearskyAddParticles and the scattering methods use scat_data to store the particle single scattering data.
 Hence, it is straight-forward that these methods can not be applied simultaneously.
 In one ARTS run, all particles are handled either as scattering entities (when using the scattering modules) or as grey-body absorbers (when applying propmat_clearskyAddParticles).
 Trying to use both in parallel results in a runtime error.

+For a setup example check TestAbsParticle.arts in controlfiles/artscomponents/absorption/.
 See the built-in documentation of the individual methods for further information.
-FIXME: add a usage example to controlfiles/artscomponents.